ghga-de/ghga-datasteward-kit/README.md

 Attention: Keep this output file in a safe, private location.
 If this file is lost, the uploaded file content becomes inaccessible.

-## generate_metadata_catalog_accessions.py
+### generate-catalog-accessions

-A script for generating accessions for the metadata catalog.
+A command for generating accessions for the metadata catalog.
 Accessions wiil be stored in a text file.

-Please use `./generate_metadata_catalog_accessions.py --help` for help.

-## Quick Start
+## Development
 For setting up the development environment, we rely on the [devcontainer feature](https://code.visualstudio.com/docs/remote/containers) of vscode in combination with Docker Compose.